12-year-old boy in grave condition after possible accidental shooting in Yonkers

 YONKERS, Westchester County (WABC) -- A 12-year-old boy is in grave condition after shooting himself, possibly accidentally, in the head in Westchester County over the weekend.

-The incident happened around noon Sunday inside a home on Nepperhan Avenue in Yonkers.
+The incident happened around noon Sunday inside an apartment complex on Nepperhan Avenue in Yonkers.

-Arriving officers found the boy on the bedroom floor and performed CPR along with members of the Yonkers Fire Department and Empress Emergency Medical Services.
+Arriving officers found the boy, identified by family members as Nyran Plummer, on the bedroom floor and performed CPR along with members of the Yonkers Fire Department and Empress Emergency Medical Services.

 The child was rushed to a local area hospital, where he is currently listed in grave condition and is not likely to survive.